 To the extent research services may be a factor in selecting brokers, such services may be in written form or through direct contact with individuals and may include information as to particular companies and securities as well as market, economic, or institutional areas and information which assists in the valuation and pricing of investments.
 Examples of research-oriented services for which the Adviser might utilize Fund commissions include research reports and other information on the economy, industries, sectors, groups of securities, individual companies, statistical information, political developments, technical market action, pricing and appraisal services, credit analysis, risk measurement analysis, performance and other analysis.
 The Adviser may use research services furnished by brokers in servicing all client accounts and not all services may necessarily be used in connection with the account that paid commissions to the broker providing such services.
-Information so received by the Adviser will be in addition to and not in lieu of the services required to be performed by the Fund's Adviser under the Advisory Agreement.
+Information so received by the Adviser will be in addition to and not in lieu of the services required to be performed by the Adviser under the Advisory Agreement.
 Any advisory or other fees paid to the Adviser are not reduced as a result of the receipt of research services.

 Portfolio securities will not be purchased from or sold to the Adviser or the Distributor, or any affiliated person of any of them acting as principal, except to the extent permitted by rule or order of the SEC.
 The Fund did not pay any brokerage commissions during the last three fiscal years ended November 30, 2015.
+In April 2016, the fund's fiscal year end was changed to April 30th from November 30th.
 The Fund did not pay any brokerage commissions during the five month period ended April 30, 2016.
+The Fund did not pay any brokerage commissions during the fiscal years ended April 30, 2017 and April 30, 2018.

-For the five month period ended April 30, 2016, the Fund held debt securities of its regular broker-dealers, in the amounts indicated below:
+For the fiscal year ended April 30, 2018, the Fund held debt securities of its regular broker-dealers, in the amounts indicated below:

-Value

-Issuer (i n thousands)
+Issuer Value (in thousands)

-BNP Paribas Securities Corp \$ 50,000
+BNP Paribas Securities Corp \$ 65,000

-CreditSuisse Securities (USA) LLC \$ 30,000

-Societe Generale \$ 49,800
+Societe Generale \$ 75,000

-Credit Agricole \$ 40,582